 The second report on equitable and sustainable well-being indicators, reported to the Italian Parliament on 27th February 2019, presented a predictive scenario using 4 indicators, together with a review of the measures that should have an impact on each of the 12 indicators included in the complete list and a focus study on absolute poverty.

-The third report on equitable and sustainable well-being indicators, reported to the Italian Parliament on 18th of February 2020, presented the recent evolution of the 12 indicators together with the policy scenarios of 6 of them, and a focus study on length of civil proceedings
+The third report on equitable and sustainable well-being indicators, submitted to the Italian Parliament on 18th of February 2020, presented the recent evolution of the 12 indicators together with the policy scenarios of some of them, and a focus study on length of civil proceedings.

-For this publication, disseminated on the 9th of July 2020, Istat provided the 2019 update of the complete set of sustainable welfare and well-being indicators included in the DEF, mainly based on final data but also, when it was necessary to ensure timeliness, on provisional data and ad hoc models for advance estimates (see the updated table of Istat indicators).
+For this publication Istat provided the 2020 updates the equitable and sustainable well-being indicators, mainly based on final data but also, when it was necessary to ensure timeliness, on provisional data and ad hoc estimate models.

 The selections of indicators